Maintaining your skin’s health requires a partnership between you and your dermatologist. An early and accurate diagnosis makes all the difference.

 Rosacea is a common skin disease characterized by a tendency to blush or flush, usually around the nose and cheeks; it can also cause the appearance of “broken blood vessels” or pimples.
 Individuals may have one or all of these symptoms.

 Sunlight is the leading cause of rosacea flare-ups, which leads to redness.
 Even when you treat the redness, certain triggers can make your face red.
 Skin care products and even the way you wash your face may be contributing to the redness.
 There are a variety of triggers.
-Dr. Cohen can help you identify them and suggest various changes or treatments that may help.
+Our doctors can help you identify them and suggest various changes or treatments that may help.

 Inflammatory Skin Disease

 Inflammatory skin diseases include a number of conditions: itchy dry skin, psoriasis, eczema/dermatitis and atopic dermatitis.
 Regardless of the cause, the rashes and itching are uncomfortable.
-Dr. Cohen can help those suffering from inflammatory skin diseases.
+Our doctors can help those suffering from inflammatory skin diseases.

 (Bacterial, Yeast, Viral, Fungal and insect/mite infestations)